 - the prevalence of synovitis (synovial inflammation of the knee),

 - Recent advances in the study of metabolic syndrome-associated osteoarthritis have focused on a better understanding of the role of metabolic diseases in inducing or aggravating joint damage.

-- This research gives emerging evidence that, beyond the role of common pathogenic mechanisms for metabolic diseases and osteoarthritis (i.e., low-grade inflammation and oxidative stress), metabolic diseases have a direct systemic effect on joints.3
+- This research gives emerging evidence that, beyond the role of common pathogenic mechanisms for metabolic diseases and osteoarthritis (i.e., low-grade inflammation and oxidative stress), metabolic diseases have a direct systemic effect on joints.

-The researchers fed Wistar rats a high-carbohydrate, high-fat diet for period of 8 and 16 weeks.
-The study showed that, obesity induced by this diet is associated with spontaneous and local inflammation of the synovial membranes in the rats even before the cartilage degradation.
+First we are going to start with rats’ knees and let further research demonstrate how that big puffy knee of yours is being made puffy by your belly.
+University researchers in Australia write in the journal PLoS One (Public Library of Science one) (8) of the established risks obesity plays in osteoarthritis.
+To prove the point they made rats obese by feeding them a high-carbohydrate, high-fat diet for a period of 8 and 16 weeks.
+The study showed that obesity-induced by this diet is associated with spontaneous and local inflammation of the synovial membranes in the rats even before the cartilage degradation.

 This was followed by increased synovitis and increased macrophage infiltration (immune cells are now invading the areas causing swelling and edema) into the synovium and a predominant elevation of pro-inflammatory M1 macrophages (A specific type of immune cell).

-The problems of Insulin
+The problems of managing insulin and inflammation

 - High levels of insulin in obesity and metabolic syndrome can induce numerous complications.